baimukashev/highway-env/data_collection/README.md

 4. Run ```python tutorial.py``` from *highway_env/data_collection/*

-5. Data is stored in *temp/* folder
+5. Data is stored in *temp* folder